 Parameter 6 controls the function of Z. At the default value of -51, Z is the tune control as already mentioned.
 When the parameter is set to a value from -50 to 50, Z no longer affects the tuning, and the parameter value is used as a fine tune control, in cents.
-Z then becomes a sync input: when Z goes over approximately 1V, the VCO phase is reset to zero, which can produce 'oscillator sync'
+Z then becomes a sync input: when Z goes over approximately 1V, the VCO phase is reset to zero, which can produce 'oscillator sync' sounds7.

-sounds7

 MIDI Input: MIDI note messages received on the MIDI channel set in the Settings are converted to a CV which is added to that on input X. The 0V note is 48 (C3).
+MIDI notes also drive the 'MIDI gate' output option.